 - eat dark chocolate

-- exercise (any form of exercise will do, but exercising in a group is even better)
+- exercise (any form of exercise will do, but exercising in is even better)

 - have sex